SuhJae/auto-voice-channel/README.md

 /delete `channel` - Deactivates auto voice channel, so it no longer makes a channel when a user joins.

 /list - View all acvive automatic voice channel.

+/clear - Delets all channels created by the bot.
+(In case of the bot going offline for a bit)